 Stretched Thin: On Time and Finding Wholeness There

 Often it feels like I have both too much and not enough time on my hands.
 I have so many things I love to do and want to accomplish, but it feels like I don’t have time to fit everything into my life.
-There are the essentials to adulting—work so I can pay the bills, make food so I can eat, do dishes for God knows why.
+There are the essentials to adulting—work so I can pay the bills, make food so I can eat.
 Then there’s what I want to do to improve myself--working out, lifting heavy things, learning new skills.
 There's also what I want to do that feeds me—writing, spending time with people I love, getting out in the sunshine.
 And don’t get me started on the siren song of trash tv.

 There’s too much to read, see, taste, explore, learn, so many people I want to spend time with, but many of those experiences get shelved for other more urgent matters.
 At the same time, when I do have a night off, I can feel anxious, feeling like I’m not doing anything.
 Sometimes it’s boredom or loneliness or unacknowledged stress from the day, but I have a hard time making peace with doing nothing.